shubhexists/mix-rank-assignment/README.md

 - All my interactions with ChatGPT for this assignment are recorded in https://chat.openai.com/share/6ff35006-62f2-4af8-8ec5-990cfc824e31

+- Some of the TailwindCSS elements are taken from https://v0.dev/r/4TWhlqGS2DX

 - I did not had prior experience of nix and the `default.nix` file provided had python setup.
 Hence, I could not set-up nix.
 So for now I'll link the setup instructions below.
 I'll be adding Nix in the next couple of days after I get an understanding of it.